How To Get Rid Of Moths Outside

 However, in relation to our businesses, our homes and our food supplies Moths can be quite dangerous.
 Moths are considered especially dangerous at crop level since they consume everything, decimating crops.
 E.g. the cabbage moth or the Indian meal moth.
 These little guys are known for absolutely destroying food stores and crops.
 Then you’ve got all sorts of clothes moths that will just come and devour any fabrics that contain keratin, the animal-based protein.
 Imagine a few thousand of those in a carpet warehouse.
 Next time you get burned by a furniture company you’ll know how to get your revenge.
 Or a library.
 Book moths are an absolute nightmare.
 Who knew bookworms were even a real thing?

-Whilst let’s face it unless some blood sucking moth, with the ability to carry bacteria or parasites shows up, some sort of biologically weaponized freak moth, there aren’t going to be too many human casualties at the hands or should I say at the wings of moths.
+Whilst let’s face it unless some blood-sucking moth, with the ability to carry bacteria or parasites shows up, some sort of biologically weaponized freak moth, there isn’t going to be too many human casualties at the hands or should I say at the wings of moths.
 However, there are some species whose scales on their wings can cause allergic reactions in some sensitive people, you know the kind that can’t clean a cupboard without sneezing or weeping profusely.
 Although it is not an imminent risk or an extremely serious problem, I don’t think it’s had anyone reaching for their epi pen.
 Although saying that there is one particular type of moth, known as the flannel moth or cat’s moth, who as a caterpillar has these poisonous hairs that can cause pain and rashes on the skin.
 In some more serious cases they can cause swelling, nausea, and general skin problems.
 We should point out that you would likely get more serious issues from accidentally touching the fiberglass insulation in your loft.

 How To Get Rid Of Moths Outside From My Garden Or Patio?